-This course provides a strong emphasis of algebraic and concepts of the real number system, solving polynomials, factoring rational expressions and equations, linear systems, roots and radical, quadratic equations and inequalities, functions including exponents and logarithmic
+This course is for students who were unsuccessful in their previous attempt in MATH 330.
+This course provides a strong emphasis on algebraic skills and concepts of the real number system, solving polynomials, factoring, rational expressions and equations, linear systems, roots and radicals, quadratic equations and inequalities, functions including exponents and logarithmic matrices, and problem solving.
+This course prepares students to take MATH 1414 when completed with a grade of "C" or higher.
+May not be applied toward a certificate or degree at Lee College.
+Will not transfer to another college or university.

-Prerequisite: MATH 315 or equivalent, READ 300 or equivalent
+Prerequisite: MATH 320 or equivalent and READ 300.
+ESOL 310, or equivalent

-Plane Trigonometry
+MATH 1316 Plane Trigonometry